Jodi BruceHead of School

-Three years ago, Carolina began her relationship with Lehrman as a mother to students Cindy (now in kindergarten) and Tommy (a current 4th grader).
+Three years ago, Carolina began her relationship with Lehrman as a mother to students Cindy (now in elementary school) and Tommy (class of 2014).
 After working at Beth Moshe Congregation for four years, and an additional three years at Temple Beth-El in Hollywood, Carolina has “come home”—to Lehrman.
 Originally from Argentina, and currently a resident of Surfside, she loves to spend time (anywhere!) with her children, and to travel back home to visit family.

 Tina FerrerEarly Childhood Teaching Associate

 Tina, who has taught generations of Lehrman children, came to the school in 1987 from our neighbor, Biscayne Elementary.
 While teaching at Lehrman, Tina also did testing at Feinberg Fischer for ten years.
-A native of Cuba, Tina has two grown children and two granddaughters.
+A native of Cuba, Tina has two grown children and two granddaughters and a grandson.
 Tina loves to knit and study Bible.
 Tina aids abused women in a shelter supported by her church and she works weekly with delinquent teens in an effort to steer them toward more productive pursuits.

 Ana HormillaEarly Childhood Teacher

 Ana came to Lehrman in 1987, then a young mother whose children attended the school.
 Veronica is an Optometrist, married and a mother herself, and Luis has a degree in business administration.
 Ana, however, is still where she loves to be, winning the trust and hearts of Lehrman kids in her playful, yet structured way.
 She is known for the wonderful books the children make at year’s end, as well as the joyful photos she takes of her ‘kids.’
 Each year, Ana chooses a theme which she has never repeated in all of her years at Lehrman!